usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 This document provides agencies with guidance on electronic authentication (e-authentication).
 The National Research Council report, “Who Goes There?
 Authentication Through the Lens of Privacy”3 defines e-authentication as the process of establishing confidence in user identities electronically presented to an information system.
 It defines individual authentication as the process of establishing an understood level of confidence that an identifier refers to a specific individual.
 Authentication focuses on confirming a person’s identity, based on the reliability of his or her credential.
 Authorization focuses on identifying the person’s user permissions.
 To successfully implement a government service electronically (or e-government), Federal agencies must determine the required level of assurance in the authentication for each transaction.
 This is accomplished through a risk assessment for each transaction.
 The assessment identifies:a) risks, andb) their likelihood of occurrence.
 OMB Circular A-130, Management of Federal Information Resources, states that agencies must prepare and update a strategy that identifies and mitigates risks associated with each information system.
 This guidance will help agencies map identified risks to corresponding assurance levels.

-### 6.4.
-Applicability

-Not all Federal electronic transactions4 require authentication; however, this guidance applies to all such transactions for which authentication is required, regardless of the constituency (e.g. individual user, business, or government entity).
-Transactions not covered by this guidance include those that are associated with national security systems as defined in 44 U.S.C. § 3542(b)(2).
-Private-sector organizations and state, local, and tribal governments whose electronic processes require varying levels of assurance may consider the use of these standards where appropriate.
-There are two types of individual authentication:a) Identity authentication—confirming a person’s unique identity.b) Attribute authentication—confirming that the person belongs to a particular group (such as military veterans or U.S. citizens).
-Attribute authentication is the process of establishing an understood level of confidence that an individual possesses a specific attribute.
-If the attribute does not provide ties to the user’s identity; it would be considered an anonymous credential (discussed further in Section 4.2).
-Attribute authentication is not specifically addressed in this document, however agencies may accept ‘anonymous credentials’ in certain contexts.

 ### 6.5.
 Risk and Impacts